rafaelromao/keyboards/docs/macros.md

 - Select Word is a macro that selects the current word in the first press and extend the selection to the next word in consecutive presses.
 - If shift is held (or in one-shot mode), this macro will select the line instead, and extend the seletion to the next line in consecutive presses.
 - This macro is also OS aware and works the same way on Windows, Linux and MacOS.
-- There is a dedicated key for this macro, in the Macros layer.
+- There are dedicated keys for this macro, in the Macros layer.
 - Source Code: [select_word.c](../src/qmk/users/rafaelromao/features/select_word.c)

 #### Comment Lines